bashirulazam/within-triplet-debias/README.md

-###Training and Testing
+### Training and Testing

-### We implemented the publicly available baseline Kang et al. (Unbiased scene graph generation from biased training)
-### The github link for baseline training and testing is https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch
+We implemented the publicly available baseline Kang et al. (Unbiased scene graph generation from biased training).
+The github link for baseline training and testing is https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch

 ### Generating uncertain evidence/measurement results using baseline model.
 For Visual Genome